kevinhuang06/Caffe-Data-Augmentation/README.md

 # PS:

-    if u think it's nice project, just Star it!
+    if u think it's a nice project, just Star it!